Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Introduction

 where $b:\R^d\rightarrow\R^d$ is a (at least) continuous vector field and $\sigma$ a $d\times d$ constant invertible matrix.

-In a seminal paper, Hairer~\cite{hairer} provided a Markovian structure above such SDEs driven by fractional Brownian motion (fBm) with the help of the following Mandelbrot-Van Ness decomposition of the fBm:
+In a seminal paper, Hairer~\cite{hairer} provided a Markovian structure above such SDEs driven by fractional Brownian motion (fBm) with the help of the following Mandelbrot-Van Ness decomposition of the fBm of Hurst parameter $H\in(0,1)$:

 A series of ergodicity results on the existence and uniqueness of the invariant distribution were then established, including rates of convergence to equilibrium in total variation distance.
-A significant stream of literature followed, focusing in particular on: the elaboration of an ergodic theory for SDEs with extrinsic memory \cite{hairer2,Varvenne}, extensions to SDEs with multiplicative fractional noise \cite{hairer-pillai,fontbona-panloup,DPT}, etc. Moreover, the recent developments in statistical estimation for fractional SDEs \cite{NeuenkirchTindel,Saussereau,HuNualartZhou} benefited from this theory.
+A significant stream of literature followed, focusing in particular on: the elaboration of an ergodic theory for SDEs with extrinsic memory \cite{hairer2,Varvenne}, extensions to SDEs with multiplicative fractional noise \cite{hairer-pillai,fontbona-panloup,DPT}, etc. Moreover, the recent developments in statistical estimation for fractional SDEs \cite{NeuenkirchTindel,ComteMarie,HuNualartZhou} benefited from this theory.

 The strategy in \cite{hairer} is to develop a \textit{coalescent coupling} method in this setting.
 We recall that coalescent coupling means that one tries to stick together two coupled paths $X$ and $Y$ of the SDE starting from different initial conditions.
 However, since the SDE is not Markovian, or more precisely since the increments of the fBm depend on the whole past, a non-trivial coupling is needed for the paths $X$ and $Y$ to remain together after being sticked.
 Unfortunately, getting the paths together generates a waiting time between the coupling attempts which is very large and this constraint leads to very slow rates of convergence of order $ t^{-(\alpha-\varepsilon)}$ for any $\varepsilon>0$, where